 13. What are the additional costs of taking the Executive DBA?

 All travel and accommodation costs are met by the researcher's sponsor or the researcher themselves.
 Included in the fees are software, access to library databases, refreshments throughout the day, substantial hot and cold buffet lunches and course dinner during the residential weeks.
 All students are expected to have a laptop computer equipped with internet access.
 Researchers would expect to spend approximately £300 on textbooks.

 14. I do not have an MBA.
 Would you consider my application?

 Applicants with an equivalent master’s-level qualification with significant practical experience will be considered.
 Applicants with alternative qualifications and extensive managerial experience may also be considered, but would be registered for six years.
 The degree can be completed within the normal four year period, if the candidate keeps pace with the formal structure of the programme.

 15. What is the closing date for applications?

-Due to the rigorous application process, which can take up 8 weeks to complete, we welcome early applications, taking into consideration the course commences in September.
-A Research Proposal must be submitted using our on-line form in the first instance.
+Due to the rigorous application process, we welcome early applications.
 Although we try to take as many applicants as we can, we do have a finite capacity.
 The application deadline is 12 March 2018.

 16. Can I speak to a current researcher?